 My approach to teaching is rigorous, energetic, but fun.
-Teaching consists of creating the possibility for individuals to discover things for themselves, through the introduction of core disciplines and supporting technique.
+Teaching creates the possibility for individuals to discover things for themselves, through the introduction of core disciplines and supporting technique.
 Individuals are encouraged to be self-critical and to trust in their own responses, airing and discussing these within an atmosphere where everybody can contribute as well as learn.
-I encourage flexible evening sessions, largely participant-led with tutor’s projected digital image library and allow debate which supports and bolsters the studio activities.What will students gain if they come on one of your courses?
+I encourage flexible evening sessions, largely participant-led with tutor’s projected digital image library.
+This allows debate which supports and bolsters studio activities.What will students gain if they come on one of your courses?

 A better understanding of sculptural form and mass and a better appreciation of using the eyes; hopefully some contribution towards seeking warmth and sensitivity in your developing sculpture.
 And a network of like-minded people to give peer-support after the course finishes.
-Whilst figurative work is becoming fashionable again within painting and drawing, figurative sculptural training all but disappeared from formal art school curricula and much sculpture still relies on the conceptual (you need to “get it”) rather than the visual (where it needs to move you).
-One course also looks at the unforeseen - using clay without armatures to allow the work to develop with out pre-conceiving, letting the subconscious to emerge.Are there any particular techniques/processes you use in your teaching?
+Whilst figurative work is becoming fashionable again within painting and drawing, figurative sculptural training all but disappeared from formal art school curricula and much sculpture still relies on the conceptual (you need to “get it”) rather than the visual, where it needs to move you.Are there any particular techniques/processes you use in your teaching?

 Rigorous observation, honest and sensitive handling of materials.
-Trust in being able to dispense with “what is required” and developing the confidence to let something special emerge.What inspires your own work?
+Encouragement to develop confidence to trust one's own perception.What inspires your own work?

 People; the natural and physical world.
-The unforeseen, in my carvings: essentially, gradually finding out more about oneself.
-The working methods of veteran sculptor Alan Thornhill; nine of his works have recently been unveiled along the Thames at Putney as a permanent sculpture trail.Where can students see examples of your work?
+The unforeseen, in my carvings: essentially, gradually finding out more about oneself through the use of improvisation and not planning the outcome of the work.Where can students see examples of your work?

-A visual archive of works is available to view on the artist's website.
+A visual archive of works is available to view on the artist's website www.jonedgar.co.uk, where there is also a short film on carving practice.

 Where did you gain your training?
 Experience?